jsfiveash/asm-website/README.md

   * In GitHub go to (<> Code) tab
   * Go to the CATworkshops.html file
   * On the right side click the pencil icon to edit the file
+  * For example at around line 128 after the March 25, 2017 workshop
   * Add
   ```
   <tr>